Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Frame-Settings.md

 # Frame Settings

 Frame Settings are settings HDRP uses to render Cameras, real-time, baked, and custom reflections.
-You can set the default values fpr Frame Settings for each of these three individually from within the [HDRP Global Settings](Default-Settings-Window.md) tab (menu: **Edit > Project Settings > Graphics > HDRP Settings**).
+You can set the default values for Frame Settings for each of these three individually from within the [HDRP Global Settings](Default-Settings-Window.md) tab (menu: **Edit > Project Settings > Graphics > HDRP Settings**).

 ![](Images/FrameSettings1.png)